notHulK11/CantoCaptions/README.md

 If you would like to contribute to transcripts or subtitles, make a donation, find out about current projects, or simply learn more, please join our [Discord](https://discord.gg/Eh7XCENw4t) server.

 > [!IMPORTANT]
-> Since many of the characters used in these subtitles fall outside the coverage of typical fonts, it is **_highly_** recommended that you install a Cantonese specific font.
+> Since many of the characters used in these subtitles fall outside the coverage of typical fonts, it is <ins>**_highly_**</ins> recommended that you install a Cantonese specific font.
 We recommend installing one of the fonts from https://github.com/chiron-fonts/chiron-hei-hk.

 ## Conventions
 These are the official conventions that this project aims to use.
 If you would like to contribute, we would greatly appreciate keeping to them as much as you can.